zestplugins/ZestCompression/README.md

 - **Compression Quality Control:** Fine-tune the compression quality level according to your preferences.
 Lower values result in higher compression for efficient storage.

+- **Backup Original Images:** Optionally enable to back up original images in a separate folder before compression, providing a safety net for your media assets.

 ## Installation

 1. Download the plugin ZIP file.